Atc-it/k8s_php_test/README.md

-The example of the series post "[Symfony a RESTFul app: REST Levels 3 ( BazingaHateoasBundle )](https://bitgandtter.wordpress.com/2015/09/08/symfony-a-restful-app-rest-levels-3-bazingahateoasbundle/)"
+The example of the series post "[Symfony a RESTFul app: Security ( Securing the token path )](https://bitgandtter.wordpress.com/2015/09/10/symfony-a-restful-app-security-securing-the-token-path/)"